JLDaniel77/DS-Unit-3-Sprint-1-Software-Engineering/Sprint-Challenge-Files/sprint_challenge_31.md

 Answer both of these questions (baseline ~5 sentences) here in text.

+Question 1:
+- Catching errors and helping other programmers who don't understand certain concepts is an important part of code reviews.
+It helps to have another pair of eyes on the code to catch mistakes.
+When reviewing another programmer's code, I'm looking for functionality and readability.
+I appreciate other students pointing out errors or potentially better options when reviewing my code.
+Code reviews are an opportunity to challenge other programmers to explore new libraries or coding methods.

+Question 2:
+- Containers would allow us to create reliable and reproducible code.
+Containers isolate the software in a container with all dependencies and its own operating system.
+Containers also allow for improved portability.
+The container configuration is is just a file, which can be easily shared.
+Containers are great for software testing, since they provide a consistent development environment, which allows for reproducible results.

 ### Part 8 - Turn it in!

 Add all the files you wrote (`acme.py`, `acme_report.py`, and `acme_test.py`),